mbithesss/Data-Engineering-AWS-Masterclass/README.md

 3. **Invoke the Loading Lambda Function**: Test the loading function to ensure it reads the transformed data from S3 and loads it into the RDS instance.

 By following these steps, you will have a fully functional data pipeline that extracts data from an API, transforms it, and loads it into a MySQL database on AWS RDS.
 This setup will help you understand the end-to-end process of building a data engineering solution on AWS.

-**Note**: REMEMBER TO TEAR DOWN ALL AWS SERVICES CREATED ONCE YOU HAVE TESTED AND DOCUMENTED EVERYTHING TO AVOID EXTRA COSTS.